rust-lang/rust-bindgen/README.txt

 * clang 3.4 and up

-Note: The libclang.so have to be statically linked with LLVM
+Note: The libclang.so has to be statically linked with LLVM
       or you will encounter https://github.com/crabtw/rust-bindgen/issues/89

 Building